Wording +1 213 595 6125

 • Content pages (your evergreen info, such as HOME, About Us, FAQ, Prices, Services/Parties Page)

-• Blog pages (you're up to date news)
+• Blog pages (you're up-to-date news)

-The web site needs to have these components:
+The website needs to have these components:

 For my Battlefield Business, I use Keap, formerly known as Infusionsoft.
 (Think of it as the Rolls-Royce of email marketing!)